-This cross sectional study was conducted among VIA positive women, aged between 25 to 50 years who were attended in the Department of Obstetrics and Gynecology of Enam Medical College Hospital, Savar, Dhaka, Bangladesh during the period from January 2018 to December 2018 and the total study participants were 70 in number.
-Mean age of them were 36.58 ± 7.91 .
-In this study VIA was performed in a Medical College Hospital by gynaecologist.
-One study was conducted by Jeronimo et al. [10], where gynecologists performed the whole procedure.
+This cross sectional study was conducted among VIA positive women, aged between 25 to 50 years who were attended in the Department of Obstetrics and Gynecology at 250 Bedded General Hospital, Pabna, Bangladesh during the period from July 2018 to June 2019 and the total study participants were 50 in number.
+Mean age of them were 34.87 \pm 8.13.
+In this study VIA was performed in a Medical College Hospital by gynaecologist and trained nurses.
+One study was conducted by Jeronimo et al.[10], where gynecologists performed the whole procedure.
 However in another study the colposcopy was done under supervision of six gynecologists.
 In contrast, trained nurses and midwives were involved in few studies.
-Now a day, VIA with PAP'S smear with colposcopy guided biopsy being considered as gold standard.
-In this study PAP'S smear was not performed.
 Colposcopy was done only in all VIA positive cases.
 Biopsy was taken when colposcopy revealed positive.
 But in our study, due to limitation of our time, comparison with histopathological findings could not be included.
 Another study investigated effectiveness of VIA, human papillomavirus DNA testing and Pap cytology in population based study [11].
 VIA can be performed at any time during the menstrual cycle, including during menses providing flow is not too heavy, during pregnancy, at a postpartum examination, or during a post abortion checkup [12].
 It can also be done when a woman comes for care related to STIs, HIV screening, or follow-upcare.
 In this study overall false positive result was 45 (64.29%), among them proportion of CIN-I was greater in number.
 The screened women who came to standard hospital with various symptoms would belong to a high risk group.
 That would be another contributory factor to low incidence of false positive result.
 In another study there were also many false positive cases which make undue burden on colposcopy [12].
 Though it was not related to the objective of this study, association of colposcopic findings with naked eye examination, vaginal discharge and age of marriage was done.
 In another study the results of VIA were usually reported as VIA-negative, VIA- positive, or suspicious for cancer [4].
 VIAnegative means there are no significant acetowhite lesions.
 It is the most challenging category in VIA because there are so many variations of acetowhite areas that can appear.
 There may be bluish white lesions or doubtful lesions without definite margins.
 Nabothian cysts and polyps may also turn acetowhite, but they are not precancerous lesions [6].
 There may be a faint line, appearing to be acetowhitening at the junction of columnar and squamous epithelium.
 There may be acetowhite lesions far away from the squamo-columnar junction or streak like acetowhitening[7].
-There may also be dotlike areas on the columnar epithelium, which are due to areas of metaplasia and more diffuse acetowhitening with columnar epithelium staining with acetic acid.
 Advantages of VIA is that it is a real-time screening test where results are immediately known and appropriate counseling and referral for treatment can be given.
 But due to its false positivity, there may be higher number of referral for colposcopy and biopsy when VIA is used.
 This is a potential disadvantages of VIA.
 But still, VIA is the appropriate screening test for developing country like Bangladesh.
-So more studies should conduct in this arena.
+So, more studies should be conducted with large sample size.